Filter with fields

 Select Show the graph for the key to instantly visualize how a field's values are distributed over time.
 This action is available from two places:

-- The Fields sidebar context menu (three dots on any field)
+- The Fields sidebar context menu ( on any field)

 - The logs table context menu (right-click any key-value pair in a log entry that contains log data)